metaopt/torchopt/README.md

 ## Visualization

 Complex gradient flow in meta-learning brings in a great challenge for managing the gradient flow and verifying the correctness of it.
-TorchOpt provides a visualization tool that draw variable (e.g., network parameters or meta parameters) names on the gradient graph for better analyzing.
+TorchOpt provides a visualization tool that draw variable (e.g., network parameters or meta-parameters) names on the gradient graph for better analyzing.
 The visualization tool is modified from [`torchviz`](https://github.com/szagoruyko/pytorchviz).
 Refer to the example [visualization code](examples/visualize.py) and the tutorial notebook [Visualization](tutorials/2_Visualization.ipynb) for more details.